RomainJupille/BatteryProject/README.md

   - different number of units in each cell from 4 and 5
   - different dropout rate

+### Overview of the code
+The code for this model is contained in the ModelOne directory:
+.
+- data
+- models
+- best_model
+- trainer.py
+- get_features.py
+- __init__.py
+- model_params.py

+Description of the python files:
+- model_params.py contains the list of hyper-parameters of the model to be tested when running the model
+- get_feature.py contrains the method to get the data from the TransformedData directory
+- trainer.py contains
+  - the class definition and methods of the trainer class used to train, test and saved different models
+  - the __main__ code that should be run to launch the model training

+When run, the trainer.py __main__ code achieve the following steps:
+- get all the combination of model arcgitecture and hyper-parameters from the 'model_params.py' file
+- test all the [features, model, scaler] combinations in a loop using the trainer class.
+For each trio:
+  - create a train class
+  - get the features and create a train/test split
+  - set the pipeline
+  - train the model with a grid_search (testing all hyper-parameters)
+  - evaluate the model (accuracy, precision, roc_aux) with the grid-search
+  - save the model results and performance (feature used, model, scaler, hyper-parameters, performance metrics ) in models_record.csv file in the best_model directory
+  - save the data to run the final testing (X_test, y_test, model.joblib) in the repository data
+  - save the model.joblib (in the models directory)

+To explore the trainer class, refer to the notebook '05_test_model_two_trainer_class'

 ### Results
 - The best model performance
   - rmse of 211 (which means that the battery make an everage error or 221 life-cycles)